Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Introduction

 In this paper, we study the conditional kernel treatment effect (CKTE).
-The CKTE can be seen as an analog to the CATE in a Reproducing Kernel Hilbert space (RKHS).
-That is, for a reproducing kernel $k$ with associated Hilbert space $\H$ and a potential multivariate outcome $\Ybf^{1}, \Ybf^{0}$, the CKTE is defined as
+The CKTE can be seen as an analog to the CATE in a reproducing kernel Hilbert space (RKHS).
+For a reproducing kernel $k$ with associated Hilbert space $\H$ and a potential multivariate outcome $\Ybf^{1}, \Ybf^{0}$, the CKTE is defined as

-see e.g., \citet{CATEGeneralization}.
+see e.g., \citep{CATEGeneralization}.
 If the outcome is univariate and we choose the trivial kernel $k(y_1, y_2)=y_1 y_2$, then $\tauk$ reduces to the traditional CATE; thus, the CKTE can be seen as a generalization of the CATE.
 With other kernel choices, the CKTE provides a more comprehensive distributional comparison of the control and treatment groups.
-For instance, via the conditional witness function $\ybf \mapsto \tauk(\ybf)$ and with \textit{characteristic} kernels, one can read off the sign of the differences in conditional densities.
-That is, $\tauk(\ybf) > 0$ if and only if the difference between the conditional density of the treatment group at $\ybf$ and the conditional density of the control group at $\ybf$ is greater than zero, and likewise if $\tauk(\ybf) \leq 0$ \citep{CATEGeneralization}.
+For instance, via the conditional witness function $\ybf \mapsto \tauk(\ybf)$ and with \textit{characteristic} kernels, one can read off the sign of the differences in the local conditional densities around \(\ybf\).
+That is, $\tauk(\ybf) > 0$ if and only if the difference between the conditional density of the treatment group and that of the control group in the neighborhood of $\ybf$ is greater than zero, and likewise if $\tauk(\ybf) \leq 0$ \citep{CATEGeneralization}.
+The magnitude indicates how pronounced this local discrepancy is, and the kernel bandwidth controls the size of the neighborhood.
 Moreover, for characteristic kernels, the hypothesis $H_0 \colon \norm{\tauk}_{\H}=0$ is equivalent to testing the hypothesis $H_0\colon\PYgXz=\PYgXo$.
+Thus, for characteristic kernels, our pointwise test at a fixed covariate value \(\xbf\) is a no distributional effect test: it assesses whether the conditional treatment and control distributions coincide.
+By itself, this test does not indicate the direction of the effect, nor which regions of the outcome space are more likely under treatment versus control.
+That information is instead provided by the conditional witness function \(\ybf\mapsto\tau_k(\ybf)\), whose sign indicates whether outcomes near \(\ybf\) are locally more likely under treatment or control.